MohitGoel92/Microsoft-Excel/README.md

 We are able to build data tables using the *What-If Analysis*.
 For instance, using the *PMT* function as previously observed, we can calculate the *PMT* using a specific interest rate but also create a table of values that display the *PMT* for different interest rates.
 For clarity, let's observe the screenshot below from the workbook included in Section 3:

 <p align="center"> <img width="1200" src= "/Pics/Data_Table.PNG"> </p>

+From the above, we have computed cell C7 using the *PMT* function by using cells C2, C3 and C4.
+However, if we wanted to compute the Monthly Payment for cells C8 to C14 using the interest rates from Column B, we are only required to first highlight the two columns -> *Data* tab -> Select *What-If Analysis* from the *Forecast* section -> *Data Table ...* -> Input cell C3 within the *Column Input Cell:* box -> *OK*.

+We will observe all the cells being populated with the Monthly Payment reflecting the change in interest rates in Column B.

+### Creating Scenarios